 When a public agency signs up for MRSC Rosters, there are a few transition steps that should be addressed prior to using the service.

-Before signing your MRSC Rosters contract, your governing body must pass a resolution to use a roster/vendor list.
-This resolution will establish your agency’s authority to use a roster/vendor list, specify what kinds of contracts you will be using a roster for, and address other governance topics such as oversight, transparency, and bidding and award information.
+Before signing your MRSC Rosters contract, your governing body must pass a resolution (or rules) to use a roster/vendor list.
+This action will establish your agency’s authority to use a roster/vendor list, specify what kinds of contracts you will be using a roster for, and address other governance topics such as oversight, transparency, and bidding and award information.

 MRSC Rosters hosts three different roster types: